valsdav/DeepSuperCluster/NtuplesProduction/README.md

 ## Goal
 We need a dataset formed by a list of detector "windows" (eta-phi rectangular regions) containing the clusters and the caloparticle (gen level info) creating them.
 This window is the unit of the dataset:  both the training and the final reconstruction algorithm will be applied on it.

 These windows can be created with a lot of flexibility.
 Details on how they are formed are really important for the characteristics of the training dataset.

+### Truth labels
+The first step is analyzing the input dataset with minimum requirements to understand the pfClusters-CaloParticle interplay.
+The truth labels needs to be defined to obtain the best possible resolution of the SuperCluster.

+Code and plotting scripts for the truth level analysis are described in the folder [input_dataset_truth](./input_dataset_truth/README.md).

 ## Procedure